EnterAUsername4/PacketThing/README.md

 easy to use;
 read the .py file to change the ports
 > to install; install python from [Python](https://python.org/)
-> after python is installed check to see pip works in the cmd
-> if pip does not work go to $installpath and add the path to system environment (search for environment with windows key)
-> click environment variables
+> go to %localappdata%/programs/python/python312 and %localappdata%/programs/python/python312/Scripts
-> under system variables locate Path
+> add file path to environment variables under system variables and path
-> click on path then click edit
-> a new window should have popped up
-> press new and add the file path of python.exe and pip.exe ie $installpath/Scripts and $installpath
+> click add new then paste python312 and python312/Scripts file path I.E C:\Users\{YOUR USER}\AppData\Local\programs\python\python312 and C:\Users\{YOUR USER}\AppData\Local\programs\python\python312\Scripts
-> press ok for both windows
-> open cmd and type pip and py
+> apply and close
+> open command prompt not ps (powershell)
-> after do pip install requirements
+> pip install colorama scapy \n
-> the py packet_capture.py
+> after it has installed the modules type py packet_capture.py